seleniumQuery/seleniumQuery/README.md

     - Doesn't matter if the page uses jQuery or not (or even if the JavaScript global variable `$` is other library like `Prototype.js`).
 - Capable of handling/testing **JavaScript-disabled pages**
     - Test pages that use [Unobtrusive JavaScript!](http://en.wikipedia.org/wiki/Unobtrusive_JavaScript)
-    - Most functions don't even require a browser/driver with JavaScript enabled!
+    - Most functions don't even require the browser/driver to have JavaScript enabled!
-        - Exceptions are functions like `.trigger()` which naturally require JavaScript to execute and some that don't have "human-user" equivalent, like `.html()`, in the sense that ordinary users don't generally care about the HTML of the page.

 ##Quickstart: A running example